imofftoseethewizard/plguile3/README.md

 Post 1.0 improvements:

+The 1.1.x versions will adapt Racket's SQL interface.

-The 1.1.x versions will improve support for json/jsonb, providing procedures that map to/from JSON according to the following: objects map to hash tables with string keys, arrays map to vectors, `true` maps to `#t`, `false` maps to `#f`, `null` maps to `()`, strings map to strings, and numbers map to numbers.
+The 1.3.x versions will improve support for json/jsonb, providing procedures that map to/from JSON according to the following: objects map to hash tables with string keys, arrays map to vectors, `true` maps to `#t`, `false` maps to `#f`, `null` maps to `()`, strings map to strings, and numbers map to numbers.

-The 1.3.x versions will adapt Racket's SQL interface.
+The 1.5.x versions will improve support for xml similarly to improved support for json.

 ## Requirements